skeoop/skeoop.github.io/results/LabExam2-Feedback.md

     // assume the StopWatch is initially stopped startStopButton.setAction( startAction );
 ```
+Notice that the commands (Actions) change the command of the JButton.
+That's the command pattern.

 The `timer` refers to a `javax.swing.Timer` that merely calls a method
 to update the display time: